bohanzhu/test_doc/README.md

 caption_inference_run.py has the similar fields to configure.
 There's slight diference that it can loop over all images under the each directory in the list and generate the captions.
 Also instead of printing out the results, it creates a JSON file containing of the results generated.

-Here's an example of configuration.
+Here's an example of configuration under linux OS (vagrant).

 ```
 # List of paths to directories containing JPEG image files to caption.